d-uzlov/k8s-cgroup-burst-controller/README.md

 - - `container_cpu_cgroup_burst_seconds_total`
 - Standard Golang metrics.
 Served on `/default_metrics`

-Cgroup statistics require access to host cgroup info.
+Cgroup statistics require access to host cgroup info, and work only with cgroup v2.
 Safer way to find it is to decode cgroup info from container spec.
 Example deployment is configured to use this method.
 However, the format seems to be unstable, so it can theoretically break with updates.